qwertxzy/nozama-api/README.md

 **Response**

 - `200 OK` on success
-- `400 Bad Request` if provided credentials were incorrect
+- `401 Unauthorized` if provided credentials were incorrect

 ```json
 {